saum983/Amazon-Clone/README.md

-# Amazon Clone (HTML & CSS)
+# Amazon Clone

-A **static Amazon clone** built entirely with **HTML and CSS**, replicating the look and feel of Amazon's website.
-This project focuses on **front-end design** without any JavaScript or backend functionality.
+A static Amazon clone, replicating the look and feel of Amazon's website.
+This project focuses on front-end design without any JavaScript or backend functionality.
 Perfect for beginners to learn layout, styling, and responsive design.

 ## Project Overview

-This project aims to recreate the visual appearance of **Amazon** using only HTML and CSS.
+This project aims to recreate the visual appearance of Amazon using only HTML and CSS.
 It includes:

 - A **header** with logo, search bar, and navigation links.
 - A **responsive product grid** with images, product names, and prices.